JagodaDawidowska/EquipmentRentalService/README.md

 The project contains backend in SpringBoot framework.

 ## Technologies Used
-- SpringBoot - serverside application for biznes logic, comunication beetwen client and database.
+- SpringBoot - serverside application for business logic, communication between client and database.
 - H2 - light embedded in SpringBoot database.
 - Language - Java